Health in Finland

 The major causes of deaths in Finland are cardiovascular diseases, malignant tumors, dementia and Alzheimer's disease, respiratory diseases, alcohol related diseases and accidental poisoning by alcohol.
-In 2010 the leading causes of death among men aged 15 to 64 were alcohol related deaths, ischaemic heart disease, accident, suicides, lung cancer and cerbrovascular diseases.
-Among women the leading causes were breast cancer, alcohol related deaths, accidents, suicides, ischaemic heart disease and lung cancer.
+In 2010, the leading causes of death among men aged 15 to 64 were alcohol-related deaths, ischaemic heart disease, accident, suicides, lung cancer and cerebrovascular diseases.
+Among women the leading causes were breast cancer, alcohol-related deaths, accidents, suicides, ischemic heart disease and lung cancer.

 Healthcare system

-Finland is well-known for its high-quality health care.
+Finland is well known for its high-quality healthcare.
 Public health services are available to everyone who lives in the country.
 Finland has both public health services and private health care services.
 The Finnish Ministry of Social Affairs and Health supports the welfare of people in Finland via social and health services and by ensuring income security.

-Local government and the municipalities have the responsibility to organize good social and health care services for the residents.
+Local governments and municipalities are responsible for organising good social and health care services for their residents.

-Finnish health care is focusing on disease prevention and health promotion.
-Primary health care includes preventive health care system for different age groups: maternal health care for pregnant women, health care for newborn baby and child until school age.
-School health care is for school aged children and student health care is for youths and young students.
-In Finland it is statutory that employers offer health care services to their workers.

-Organized and comprehensive disease prevention and health promotion system is one of the key factors for a well-functioning system and the health outcomes are good.
+Finnish healthcare focuses on disease prevention and health promotion.
+Preventative healthcare is provided for different age groups, such as maternal healthcare for pregnant women, and care for newborn babies and children until school age.
+School healthcare is offered to school-aged children, as well as student healthcare to youths and young students.
+In Finland, it is required that employers offer healthcare services to their workers.
+Organised and comprehensive disease prevention and health promotion is one of the key factors for a well-functioning system and the health outcomes are good.

-Finland has high-quality specialized medical care, and it is usually provided at hospitals.
-The most demanding treatment is provided in hospital districts and there are five catchment areas, which are University Hospitals of Helsinki, Turku, Tampere, Oulu and Kuopio.

-Every health care professional is either a licensed professional or professional with a protected occupational title.
-This means that the individual health care professional has a license to work due to completing a training programme in the relevant legislation and decrees.
+Finland has high-quality specialised medical care, which is usually provided at hospitals.
+The most demanding treatment is provided in five hospital districts, which are University Hospitals of Helsinki, Turku, Tampere, Oulu and Kuopio.
+Every healthcare professional is either a licensed professional or professional with a protected occupational title.
+This means that the individual healthcare professional has a license to work due to completing a training programme in the relevant legislation and decrees.

 Health status

-A new measure of expected human capital calculated for 195 countries from 1990 to 2016 and defined for each birth cohort as the expected years lived from age 20 to 64 years and adjusted for educational attainment, learning or education quality, and functional health status was published by the Lancet in September 2018.
+A new measure of expected human capital calculated for 195 countries from 1990 to 2016 was published by The Lancet in September 2018.
 Finland had the highest level of expected human capital: 28·4 health, education, and learning-adjusted expected years lived between age 20 and 64 years.